-Su pai cun tamattiga is a typical preparation of Sardinian tradition, also known as covered pizza.
-A simple dough made of remilled semolina, enclosing a rich and fragrant filling based on fresh tomatoes, garlic, and basil, enriched with grated cheese, often pecorino and mozzarella.
-A genuine recipe that smells like home and is passed down from generation to generation.
+Su pai cun tamattiga is a typical preparation of the Sardinian tradition, also known as covered pizza.
+A simple dough made from re-milled semolina that encloses a rich and fragrant filling of fresh tomatoes, garlic, and basil, enriched with grated cheese, often pecorino and mozzarella.
+A genuine recipe that smells like home and has been passed down from generation to generation.
 Perfect to enjoy both hot and cold, for a rustic dinner or an outdoor lunch.

 Have you ever tried su pai cun tamattiga?
-It’s one of those recipes that tells stories and flavors of our land.
+It’s one of those recipes that tell the stories and flavors of our land.

-Make it yourself and share it with your loved ones: the aroma that fills the kitchen will already be a taste of Sardinia!
+Make it yourself and share it with those you love: the aroma that fills the kitchen will already be a taste of Sardinia!

 - Difficulty: Very easy